 This makes the idea of escaping Earth to avoid problematic pathogens less-than-ideal: Even if you’re not showing symptoms, existing viruses you’ve already endured could make a reappearance as your immune system struggles to adapt.

 Just Say NaNO

 Thankfully, it’s not all bad news.
 Recent advances in nanotechnology show promise to help mitigate the impact and control the spread of viruses.
 Work from the Potsdamn Institute of Biochemistry and Biology, and the Indian Association for the Cultivation of Science shows that with the right approach, flexible nanotech compounds can help reduce the efficacy of infection by up to 90%.

 Further development of this technology could help boost disease defenses by bridging the gap between regular immune functioning and the stressed-out systems of astronauts rocketing their way into outer space.

 Can viruses survive in space?
-Yes and no.
+The prognosis: Yes and no.

 Outside the confines of the ISS or shuttle, even the most resilient respiratory illnesses will have a tough time, but inside pressurized metal transports there’s a different story.
 Astronauts can easily bring colds or flu from home — and infect fellow crew mates — while seemingly long-dead diseases can reemerge as immune systems struggle with the stress of space-based living.